chigozieorunta/woo-pending-order-bot/README.md

 where `npm run test:php` is any of the scripts you would like to run.

 Visit [wporb.local:8025](http://wporb.local:8025) to check all emails sent by WordPress.

+### Scripts

+I use `npm` as the canonical task runner for the project.
+Some of the PHP related scripts are defined in `composer.json`.

+All of these commands can be run inside the Docker or Vagrant environments by prefixing the scripts with `npm run docker --` for Docker or with `npm run vagrant --` for Vagrant.

+- `npm run build` to build the plugin JS and CSS assets.
+Use `npm run dev` to watch and re-build as you work.

+- `npm run lint` to lint both PHP and JS files.
+Use `npm run lint:js` and `npm run lint:php` to lint JS and PHP seperately.

+- `npm run test` to run both PHP and JS tests without coverage reporting.
+Use `npm run test:js` and `npm run test:php` to run tests for JS and PHP seperately.

+- `npm run test-with-coverage` to run both PHP and JS tests with coverage reporting.